Crypto-Path/fire-fragment-online/FFOMDs/RPG/Weapons.md

 ## Blade Types:
  - [ ] Synthetic | `Just a handle until activated, can be used to block bullets, but does limited damage`
- - [ ] Existent | `Just a handle until activated, can be used to block bullets, but does limited damage`
+ - [ ] Existent | `A standard sword reinforced to be able to handle immense pressures`
  - [ ] Divergent | `Not much is know other than it being some off kind of combination of both the S and E type`

 ## Guns: